richard-scryber/scryber.core/docs/drawing_images.rst

                     var param = uri.GetComponents(UriComponents.Path, UriFormat.Unescaped);
                     var name = System.IO.Path.GetFileNameWithoutExtension(param);

-                    // Standard System.Drawing routines to draw a bitmap
+                    // Standard System.Drawing routines to draw a bitmap with the name on.
-                    // could load an image from SQL, use parameters, whatever is needed
+                    // Could load an image from remote source, use doc parameters, whatever is needed

                     Bitmap bmp = new Bitmap(300, 100);
                     using (Graphics graphics = Graphics.FromImage(bmp))